Ladybird, Ladybird (film): Soundtrack

+Release

 Reception

 Review aggregator website Rotten Tomatoes gives the film an approval rating of 67%, based on 9 reviews.

-In a review that awarded four stars out of four, critic Roger Ebert declared Crissy Rock’s performance "the strongest performance in any film of the last 12 months" and opined she should get an Oscar nomination.
+In a review that awarded four stars out of four, critic Roger Ebert declared Crissy Rock's performance "the strongest performance in any film of the last 12 months" and opined she should get an Oscar nomination.

 Awards and nominations

 The film won the Prize of the Ecumenical Jury at the 44th Berlin International Film Festival.
 For her performance, Rock won the award for Best Actress at the 1994 Chicago International Film Festival.
 She also won a London Film Critics Circle Award for British Actress of the Year and was nominated for a New York Film Critics Circle Award for Best Actress.
 Ladybird, Ladybird received a nomination for Best Foreign Film at the 10th Independent Spirit Awards.